Prescott, Arizona: History

 The mining camps brought much prosperity, but also much racism.
 On July 12, 1863, the miners of Lynx Creek passed a resolution banning Asian and Mexican miners.
 Similar resolutions were passed in the other mining districts.
 Since there was no extant Mexican population, there was little to temper the racism of new Anglos from the Eastern United States.
 There were also very few women on the frontier at the time; an 1864 census found just 40.
 31 were Mexican, which, combined with the racism of the territory, led to frequent allegations of sexual promiscuity.
 By the 1870s, as Prescott became increasingly "civilized", it took on the values of Victorian society, including its sexual standards.
 There were exceptions, however.
 Mary DeCrow, a white woman, arriving around 1863, had a relationship with a black Texan, breaking taboos around miscegenation.
 She later married a Mexican blacksmith, starting a boarding house with him; public opinion calmed down after this and she eventually became much loved.
 Another legendary Prescott woman, Mary Sawyer, wore men's clothes, drank hard, swore hard, and worked a mining claim.
 Sawyer's breaking of gender norms however resulted in her 1877 institutionalization in an insane asylum, in which she remained until her death in 1902.

 Prescott served as capital of Arizona Territory until November 1, 1867, when the capital was moved to Tucson by act of the 4th Arizona Territorial Legislature.
 The capital was returned to Prescott in 1877 by the 9th Arizona Territorial Legislature.
 The capital was finally moved to Phoenix on February 4, 1889, by the 15th Arizona Territorial Legislature.
 The three Arizona Territory capitals reflected the changes in political influence of different regions of the territory as they grew and developed.

 Prescott also holds a place in the larger history of the American southwest.
 Both Virgil Earp (brother of Wyatt Earp) and Doc Holliday lived in Prescott before their now infamous gunfight at the O.K.
 Corral.
 Virgil Earp lived in Prescott starting in 1878 as a constable/watchman.
 Doc Holliday was there for a while in the summer of 1880 and even appears in the 1880 census records.

-The Sharlot Hall Museum houses much of Prescott's territorial history, and the Museum of Indigenous People (formerly the Smoki museum) and Phippen Museum also maintain local collections.
 Whiskey Row in downtown Prescott boasts many historic buildings, including The Palace, Arizona's oldest restaurant and bar.
 Many other buildings have been converted to boutiques, art galleries, bookstores, and restaurants.
 Prescott is home to the Arizona Pioneers' Home.
 The Home opened during territorial days, February 1, 1911.